Yleisradio/homebrew-terraforms/README.md

-# Homebrew Casks for Terraform versions
+# chtf - Terraform version switcher

-This repository includes Homebrew Casks to install multiple Terraform versions (since 0.6.6) at the same time, and a `chtf` helper to specify which one to use.
+This repository includes Homebrew Casks to install multiple Terraform versions (since 0.6.6) at the same time, and a `chtf` helper to specify which one to use. `chtf` also installs the specified version automatically if needed.

 ## Usage